Asianbois808/asianbois808.github.io/index.md

 ## Landing Page

+The landing page will allow the user to sign in, sign up, or access one of the other pages by opening the menu on the top left.

 <img src="/pics/landing.png" width="35%" height="35%">

 ## Menu Bar

+The menu bar is where the user will find all the different pages that can be accessed within BowFolios.

 <img src="/pics/menu.png" width="35%" height="35%">

 ## Sign In Page

+Returning users with a previously registered account will be able to sign.

 <img src="/pics/sign-in.png" width="35%" height="35%">

 ## Sign Up Page

+New users can create an account.

 <img src="/pics/sign-up.png" width="35%" height="35%">

 ## Profiles Page

+Lists all registered profiles along with associated interests/projects.

 <img src="/pics/profiles.png" width="35%" height="35%">

 ## Projects Page

+Shows existing projects and associated profiles.

 <img src="/pics/projects.png" width="35%" height="35%">

 ## Interests Page

+Able to view interests and associated profiles.

 <img src="/pics/interests.png" width="35%" height="35%">

 ## Add Project Page

+Registered users can create new projects.

 <img src="/pics/add-project.png" width="35%" height="35%">

 ## Filter Page

+Select interests to filter and view specific users.

 <img src="/pics/filter.png" width="35%" height="35%">